 The following information provides reconciliations of the supplemental non-GAAP financial measures, as defined under the SEC rules, presented herein to the most directly comparable financial measures calculated and presented in accordance with GAAP.
-The Company has provided the non-GAAP financial measures herein, which are not calculated or presented in accordance with GAAP, as supplemental information and in addition to the financial measures that are calculated and presented in accordance with GAAP) in or (GAAP) to "Adjusted diluted net (loss) earnings per common share (Non-GAAP measure)" reconciliation table for definitions of non-GAAP financial measures and related adjustments presented below.
+The Company has provided the non-GAAP financial measures herein, which are not calculated or presented in accordance with GAAP, as supplemental information and in addition to the financial measures that are calculated and presented in accordance with GAAP.
+See notes to the "Net (loss) earnings" to "Adjusted net earnings & Net (loss) earnings per share to Adjusted earnings per share" and "Operating (loss) income" to "Adjusted EBITDA for U.S. Healthcare segment" reconciliation tables for definitions of non-GAAP financial measures and related adjustments presented below.